Collective coordinate descriptions of a kink in a driven-damped $\phi^4$ model: The system with dissipation

 where the index $\mu$ enumerates the space-time variables $x^{\mu}=(x^0,x^1)=(t,x)$ and we assumed the standard summation convention.
 Moreover we used variables, $\phi_{-}$ as well as $\phi_{+}$ which are related to the original variables $\phi_1$ and $\phi_2$ as follows: $\phi_1=\phi_{+}+ \frac{1}{2}\phi_{-}$ and $\phi_2=\phi_{+}- \frac{1}{2}\phi_{-}$ (or conversely $\phi_+=(\phi_1+\phi_2)/2$ and $\phi_-=\phi_1-\phi_2$).
 Additionally, PL denotes the physical limit, in which $\phi_{+}$ becomes a physical variable $\phi_{+}=\phi$ and $\phi_{-}=0$.
 For the Lagrangian density \eqref{L} considered in this article, the equation \eqref{eq-nonconservative} can be converted to the form

-In this equation, the index $\mu$ enumerates the space–time coordinates, $x^{\mu}=(x^0,x^1)=(t,x)$ and we adopt the standard Einstein summation convention for repeated indices.
 In Galley’s formalism, the dissipative dynamics are encoded precisely in the evolution of $\phi_{-}$, which vanishes in the absence of non-conservative effects.
 Working in the $(\phi_{+},\phi_{-})$ basis therefore simplifies both the variational procedure and the identification of dissipative contributions.
 We choose the non-conservative part of the Lagrangian $\mathcal{R}$ so that equation \eqref{eq-nonconservative2} reproduces the result of Eq. \eqref{phi4+}

 Starting from the non-conservative part of the Lagrangian, we proceed by substituting the ansatz given in Eqs. \eqref{kink-xi} and \eqref{xi} into the corresponding expression for $\mathcal{R}$.
 This substitution yields the explicit dependence of the non-conservative contribution on the collective coordinate(s) introduced through the ansatz.
 In order to reduce the resulting expression to an effective, two-dimensional description, we perform an integration over the spatial coordinate,